-Use only lukewarm or cold water, a soft cloth, and a car washing soap to clean exterior lamps, lenses and emblems.
+Use only lukewarm or cold water, a soft cloth, and a car washing soap to clean exterior lamps, lenses, emblems, decals and stripes.
 Follow instructions under "Washing the Vehicle" previously in this section.

 Lamp covers are made of plastic, and some have a UV protective coating.
+Do not clean or wipe them when dry.